WPoets/awesome-enterprise/readme.txt

 == Changelog ==

+= 1.2.4 =
+*Add functionality to support Zoho CRM using Zoho php API version 2.
+*In this functionality, we added 14 new shortcodes.
+*Using this shortcode user can Add, Edit, Delete leads, Contacts, Products modules.

 = 1.2.3 =
 * Add feature to update plugin by git repo.
 User can directy update plugin from wp-admin dashboard in just one click.
 * AWE_VERSION define function make static to dynamic.